 You can accept the seller's counteroffer, reject it, or present a counter counteroffer.
 The negotiations will continue until either a deal or an impasse is reached.
 If you reach a verbal agreement on a deal, great—but you're not in contract yet, nor bound to the deal.

-Unless you're in a bidding war with other buyers, or you've submitted an absurdly low offer, it's unlikely that the seller will just say "No." Actually, the seller doesn't have to get back to you at all, but your real estate agents will probably be in contact so that you'll find out the seller's response.
+Unless you're in a bidding war with other buyers, or you've submitted an absurdly low offer, it's unlikely that the seller will just say "No." Actually, the seller doesn't have to get back to you at all, but your real estate agents will probably stay in contact so that you'll find out the seller's response.

-But, if you do get an outright rejection, your agent might be able to find out why.
+But if you do get an outright rejection, your agent might be able to find out why.
 This will help you craft a stronger, more appealing offer next time you find a house you're interested in.

 A contract is formed only when either the seller or the buyer accepts all of the terms of the latest offer or counteroffer from the other, in writing and with a signature, within the time allowed.
 Because every offer or counteroffer must include a signature, that basically means that you will have both signed on to the deal when the second party accepts the offer or counteroffer.
 Your two signatures indicate a mutual agreement and a binding contract.